choderalab/modelforge/docs/inference.rst

 Neighborlists
 ------------------------------------------
-Currently, there are two neighborlist strategies implemented within modelforge for inference, the brute force neighbolist (:class:`~modelforge.potential.neighbors.NeighborlistBruteNsq`) and Verlet neighborlist (:class:`~modelforge.potential.NeighborlistVerletNsq`).
+Currently, there are two neighborlist strategies implemented within modelforge for inference, the brute force neighbolist and Verlet neighborlist (implemented within a single class :class:`~modelforge.potential.NeighborlistForInference`).
 Both neighborlists support both periodic and not periodic orthogonal boxes.

 The neighborlist strategy can be toggled during potential setup via the `inference_neighborlist_strategy` parameter passed to the :class:`~modelforge.potential.models.NeuralNetworkPotentialFactory`.
-The default is the Verlet neighborlist ("verlet"); brute can be set via "brute".
+The default is the Verlet neighborlist ("verlet_nsq"); brute can be set via "brute_nsq".
+This can also be set via set at run time in the potential via Potential.set_neighborlist_strategy(strategy, skin).

 Brute force neighborlist
 ^^^^^^^^^^^^^^^^^^^^^^^^